MelonKony/webdev/content/docs/millmint/vekllei/language.md

 {{< hint info >}}
 **🌺 Note from the Editor**
 Ever wondered how Vekllei people sound and talk?
 As it turns out, it's something like Inuktitut blended with French, pronounced by an Australian.
+This article introduces key Vekllei languages.
 {{< /hint >}}
 {{< hint danger >}}
-**Starred Article**
+**⭐ Starred Article**
 This article is complete.
 It was last updated in November 2020.
 {{< /hint >}}